ping543f/ren-energy/README.md

 # ren-energy
-Code and data repository for the paper titled Predicting Short Term Energy Demand in Smart Grid: A Deep Learning Approach for Integrating Renewable Energy Sources in Line with SDGs 7, 9, and 13
+Code and data repository for the paper titled "REDf: A deep learning Model for Short-Term Load Forecasting to Facilitate Renewable Integration and attaining the SDGs 7, 9, and 13"

-# Request code and data set at the following email,
+# Cite this code and repository

-md.saefullah@gmail.com
+Miah, M. S. U. (2025).
+Code of REDf: A deep learning Model for Short-Term Load Forecasting (1.0).
+Zenodo. https://doi.org/10.5281/zenodo.14989327